-Fig 6: The satellite constellation in Real-time kinematics (RTK)
+Fig. 6.
+The satellite constellation in Real-time kinematics (RTK)

 The appraisal among the three methods of DGNSS survey applications by Static, PPK (Post processed kinematics) and RTK (Realtime kinematics) in GNSS Survey is in Table 2.

-Table 2: Difference Between Various survey methods in GNSS ( STATIC, RTK & PPK)
+Table 2.
+Difference Between Various survey methods in GNSS ( STATIC, RTK & PPK)